 eResearch Services at Griffith University

 Specialist IT services for researchers including high performance computing, research data storage, data collection tools, and programming workshops.

-Come along to G's Cafe at Nathan, or Cafe Rossa at the Gold Coast, for a free cuppa and help from eResearch & Library staff with OpenRefine, R, Python, SQL and Bash coding.
+Get online help from eResearch & Library staff with OpenRefine, R, Python, SQL and Bash coding.
 Practice your new programming skills in a supportive environment.
 Learn about HPC or virtual machines, what is available and how to use them, and catch up with other researchers learning to wrangle their data.
-Find out when the next Thursday 2pm Hacky Hour is via the calendar.
+Access the online sessions each Thursday via the calendar.